What is Rakuten?

 I’ve been using Rakuten (Ebates) since 2011 and have made over $800 in cash back during that timespan.

-My cash back from one of my best quarters:
+My cash back from last quarter:

 I wrote this post because not enough people understand how cash back works, and I want to change that.
 It’s a great system that benefits everybody.